michaeloneill/tf_mnist_classifier_flask_API_app/README.md

     $ curl -X POST -F file=@/path/to/image.png http://127.0.0.1:5000/mnist/classify/

 Currently, this does not work.
-The error occurs in the call to classify() in app.py, returning a KeyError when tf.train.import_meta_graph() tries to unpack the tensorflow graph node ops.
-This is strange because the call to classify() returns correctly when called locally, rather than via the API.
+The error occurs in the call to classify() in app.py, returning a tensorflow KeyError when tf.train.import_meta_graph() tries to unpack the tensorflow graph node ops.
+This is strange because the call to classify() returns correctly when called locally (see above), rather than via the API.
 I am new to Flask so need some more time debugging!